sinecoug/chauffeur_tracker/docs/reference/drivers-delete-driver-by-id.md

 ## Return body

-The following example shows the response.
+The sample response returns a driver matching the specified `id`, and deletes the object in the database.

 ```js
 [